Hardware, Garden, Feed, and Pet Store History

 In 2004 Chris approached Ross to do another addition.
 The Texas Highway Department was then widening the highway, which eliminated most of the store's parking.
 Due to this, the store had to build more space.
 In 2008 Chris got the approval to construct an additional 10,000 feet of retail space.
 This expansion would include pet aisles, a feed barn, and more hardware aisles.
 The latest phase of remodeling has a fenced extension of the garden center and an indoor greenhouse.

 Our newer entrance provides expanded parking and accessibility for our customers and leads directly into the heart of the store.
 As a bonus, it also leads straight through the main entryway into the nursery.

 We think you'll find we're not like any other store.
-People use phrases like, "Old General Store" and "eclectic mix of new and old" to describe us.
-We are proud of our whimsical, modern-and-old assortment of goods that stretch from iphone chargers to horshoe nails, from galvanized milking buckets to solar powered gate openers.
+People use phrases such as "Old General Store" and "eclectic mix of new and old" to describe us.
+We are proud of our whimsical, modern-and-old assortment of goods that stretch from iPhone chargers to horseshoe nails, from galvanized milking buckets to solar-powered gate openers.

 Come in and see us!
 We're the old store in town, but still new every day.

 King Feed Shipping Policy.

 Delivery or pickup orders are available upon request.
 Please call us to talk about the delivery price.
 We also offer curbside pickup, so you don't have to come into the store.